Husain-Zreik/Fatal-Breath/README.md

 ###  Fatal Breath is built using the following technologies:

 - **Frontend Development:** <br> The Fatal Breath app is built using [Flutter app development framework](https://flutter.dev/).
-Flutter enables the development of cross-platform mobile applications with a single codebase, allowing it to run seamlessly on various devices, including mobile, desktop, and web.
+Flutter enables the development of cross-platform mobile applications with a single codebase, allowing them to run seamlessly on various devices, including mobile, desktop, and web.

 - **Backend Development:** <br> For the backend, [Laravel](https://laravel.com) is used.
 Laravel is a robust PHP framework known for its elegant syntax and powerful features, making it ideal for building efficient and secure server-side applications.